 Please be aware that the course search feature is designed to act as a guide for those wishing to study in Scotland.
 For full course details include entrance criteria and full course description please visit each institutions own independent website.

 Established more than 200 years ago ‘for the good of mankind’, the University of Strathclyde has always had a global outlook.
-Situated in the heart of Glasgow – one of the UK’s largest cities – the University has a vibrant, international community and is home to more than 18,000 full-time students and staff from 100 countries.
+Situated in the heart of Glasgow – one of the UK’s largest cities – the University has a vibrant, international community and is home to more than 22,000 full- and part-time students and 3,600 staff from more than 100 countries.

 Every year, thousands of students choose the University because of its reputation for first-class teaching and excellent facilities.
-Strathclyde is continuing this tradition through an investment of £350 million in its dynamic, digital campus over the next 10 years.
+Strathclyde is continuing this tradition through an investment of £650 million in its dynamic, digital campus over the current decade.

 Strathclyde academics are tackling the global research challenges facing society in areas including health, low carbon technologies and the economy, while developing the highly-skilled graduates needed by industry and the professions.